 - exercising or planning to exercise a workplace right by making a complaint or inquiry in relation to your employment, or participating in proceedings against an employer.

-Generally, employees are protected from unlawful termination under the General Protections provisions of the Fair Work Act 2009.
+Generally, employees are protected from unlawful termination under the general protections provisions of the Fair Work Act.
 However, all employees are protected from unlawful termination.
-The Fair Work Ombudsman can investigate unlawful termination complaints.
-For more information on general protections, including who they apply to, please see the Fair Work Ombudsman Fact Sheet – General workplace protections.
+For more information on general protections, including who they apply to, please see our Protections at work fact sheet.

-If you think you have been unlawfully dismissed you need to contact the Fair Work Commission as soon as possible.
+If you think you have been unlawfully terminated you need to contact the Commission as soon as possible.
 Employees have to apply to the Commission within 21 calendar days of the dismissal taking effect.

-To check if you are eligible to lodge an unlawful termination application, and for more information about unlawful termination go to the Fair Work Commission website .
+To check if you are eligible to lodge an unlawful termination application, and for more information about unlawful termination go to the Fair Work Commission's website

 Generally, an employer must not terminate an employee’s employment unless they have given the employee written notice of the last day of employment.
 An employer can either let the employee work through their notice period, or pay it out to them (also known as pay in lieu of notice).

-The amount of notice depends on the age of the employee and how long they have been employed on a continuous basis by the employer.
+The amount of notice depends on the age of the employee, their employment type and how long they have been employed on a continuous basis by the employer.

-For more information on notice of termination, including the minimum notice period which must be given to an employee, and any exceptions, please see the Fair Work Ombudsman Fact Sheet – Notice of termination and redundancy pay and the National Employment Standards.
+For more information on notice of termination, including the minimum notice period which must be given to an employee, and any exceptions, please see our Notice of termination & redundancy pay fact sheet.